Understanding the 83(b) Election and Restricted Stock

 Section 83(b) election is an Internal Revenue Code section created by the IRS to allow RSA holders to pay taxes on their shares at the grant date instead of the vesting date.
 The employee must send this election form to the IRS no more than 30 days past the grant date of the RSA.
 The completed 83(b) IRS form should also be sent to the employer.

 This election should be made by employees who believe they have a strong chance of meeting their time or performance milestones and believe the company’s stock will appreciate over their vesting schedule.
 The section 83(b) election works by taxing the FMV of all the RSA shares at the grant date.
 This means that the employee is paying taxes on shares they have not physically received yet.
-Think of this as a pre-payment of taxes.
+This can be viewed as a pre-payment of taxes.

 Then, when the shares vest to the employee on the vest date, there is no tax bill and the employee’s basis in the shares is what they paid per share at the grant date.
 This does not change the holding period calculation for long-term capital gains as the vested shares must still be held for a year before receiving the preferential capital gains rates.